malrau/da_dbA_project/Readme.md

 The logical schema is implemented through sql code within the file create_database.sql.
 The file contains the code for the creation of the database and of the relations (tables) that describe its schema.

-The webapp is built through simple html files that code forms that allow to submit the data to PHP variables that are fed to SQL code through PHP files.
+The webapp is built through simple html files that code forms that allow to submit the data to PHP variables that are fed to a MySQL server through PHP files.